Pebble Accretion: The physics of pebble accretion

 \section{The physics of pebble accretion}

-I will give two definitions of pebble accretion: \begin{svgraybox} \begin{enumerate} \item Pebble accretion is an accretion mechanism where a planet accretes pebble---particles that drift significantly (as defined above). \item Like above, but where in addition the pebbles are \textit{captured} in the planet's gravitational well and \textit{settle} to the surface of the planet \end{enumerate} \end{svgraybox} The second definition is usually what is understood with ``pebble accretion''.
+I will give two definitions of pebble accretion: \begin{svgraybox} \begin{enumerate} \item Pebble accretion is an accretion mechanism where a planet accretes pebble---particles that can drift over large distances (as defined above). \item Like above, but where in addition the pebbles are \textit{captured} in the planet's gravitational well and settle to the surface of the planet.
+Such particles move on \textit{settling trajectories}.
+Settling trajectories require that the pebble-planet interaction time $t_\mathrm{enc}$ exceeds the pebble's stopping time $t_\mathrm{stop}$. \end{enumerate} \end{svgraybox} The second definition is usually what is understood with ``pebble accretion''.
 I will describe these settling trajectories first, before outlining the region in the planet mass--pebble size parameter space where we can find these.